MagisMKT/magismkt/content/about.md

     stronger and more committed to achieving outstanding results for our clients.
 At Magis, we believe that every obstacle is an opportunity to innovate and excel.
+  storyTitlePart1: Our
-  teamTitle: 'The <span class="font-ramillas italic text-110">Team</span>'
+  teamTitle: The <span class="font-ramillas italic text-110">Team</span>
-  teamSubtitlePart1: 'The faces'
-  teamSubtitlePart2: 'behind the Magic'
-  teamParagraph: 'Finding a capable team to achieve great things can be quite challenging, but we can offer you the best.'
-  teamCentralPhrasePart1: 'Women that work'
-  teamCentralPhrasePart2: 'with love'
+  storyTitlePart2: Story
   teamMembers:
     - name: Jessica
       fullName: Briones